Foxconn: China

+Events

 Foxconn's future expansion include sites at Wuhan in Hubei province, Kunshan in Jiangsu province, Tianjin, Beijing, Huizhou and Guangzhou in Guangdong province, China.
 A Foxconn branch that primarily manufactures Apple products is Hongfujin.

-On 25 May 2016, the BBC reported that Foxconn replaced 60,000 employees because it had automated "many of the manufacturing tasks associated with their operations."
+On 25 May 2016, the BBC reported that Foxconn replaced 60,000 employees because it had automated "many of the manufacturing tasks associated with their operations".
 The organization later confirmed those claims.

-In July 2021, the Henan floods hit the world’s biggest Apple iPhone assembly plant in Zhengzhou, but production was not affected.
+In September 2017, Foxconn agreed with the Nanjing government to invest US$5.7 billion for the development of intelligent terminal devices, LCD development, and other research.

-On 21 October 2022, and in response to a Covid outbreak at Zhengzhou Technology Park, "Foxconn imposes restrictions," including travel restrictions "on iPhone assembly plant, with dine-in meal facilities closed."
-On 31 October 2022, after the Covid outbreak forced the staff to spend lockdown in the factory, many workers have jumped the fence in order to escape.
+On 21 October 2022, and in response to a Covid outbreak at Zhengzhou Technology Park, Foxconn imposed restrictions on its iPhone assembly plant, with dine-in meal facilities closed.
+On 31 October 2022, after policies intended to control a Covid outbreak prevented workers from leaving the complex, many workers jumped the fence in order to escape.
 On 2 November 2022, the government imposed the lockdown to the Zhengzhou Airport Economy Zone, where the Foxconn factory is situated.
-On November 23, workers clashed with law enforcement over the harsh COVID restrictions and claims that Foxconn failed to provide the salary packages that were promised to new hires.
-Videos circulated on Chinese social media depicting law enforcement being protesting workers as well as large crowds of workers fighting back law enforcement.
+On 23 November, workers clashed with law enforcement over the harsh COVID restrictions and claims that Foxconn failed to provide the salary packages that were promised to new hires.
+Videos circulated on Chinese social media depicting law enforcement beating protesting workers as well as large crowds of workers fighting back law enforcement.